Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 ```

 ### Train a model
-Train a machine-learned model on your own form type.
-The resulting model will be able to recognize values from the types of forms it was trained on.
+Train a custom model on your own form type.
+The resulting model can be used to recognize values from the types of forms it was trained on.
-Provide a container SAS url to your Azure Storage Blob container where you're storing the training documents.
+Provide a container SAS URL to your Azure Storage Blob container where you're storing the training documents.
 If training files are within a subfolder in the container, use the [prefix][prefix_ref_docs] keyword argument to specify under which folder to train.

 More details on setting up a container and required file structure can be found in the [service documentation][training_data].